CSS Properties

 }

-This property can be used to set the default page layout for the PDF
+This CSS at-rule descriptor can be used to set the page label that will be displayed in the PDF viewer.

 prince-pdf-page-layout*